Frequently asked questions about soft water

 Tablet salt is recommended for use in your water softener, although granular salt may also be used.
 Block salt is not recommended as it dissolves too slowly.

-Will the AT210 cope with my large family’s water usage?
+Will the softener cope with my large family’s water usage?

-The AT210 is designed to cope with domestic household usage at any water hardness for up to eight people at 35 degrees clark.
+Atlantis softeners are designed to cope with domestic household usage at any water hardness for up to eight people at 35 degrees Clark.

-Will I be able to install the AT210 myself?
+Will I be able to install the softener myself?

-Installation is very simple – if you can plumb in a washing machine then you will almost certainly be able to plumb in the AT210.
+Installation is very simple – if you can plumb in a washing machine then you will almost certainly be able to plumb in an Atlantis softener.

 Yes, but make sure you use the correct installation kit that is compatible with your plumbing system.